Skip to content

 LEARN TO CODE

 The Congressional App Challenge would love to see all students learn to code, regardless of previous experience.
 We highly encourage students to participate even if they’ve never coded before!
-In 2022, 35% of our participants described themselves as beginners before entering the competition.
+In 2025, over 30% of our participants described themselves as beginners before entering the competition.

 Check out some of our past participants’ favorite educational resources below.
 Remember that if one of them doesn’t work for you, there are many alternatives.
 Don’t get discouraged – just try another one!